AdobeDocs/commerce-frontend-core/src/pages/guide/css/debug.md

 ---
 title: Compile LESS with Grunt | Commerce Frontend Development
-description: Learn how to compile LESS files for Adobe Commerce and Magento Open Source themes.
+description: Learn how to compile LESS files with Grunt for Adobe Commerce and Magento Open Source themes.
 ---

 # Compile LESS with Grunt